gastonbecerra/gc-client/README.md

 In summary, we try to offer a platform where users can anonymously provide personal data regarding valuable indicators so they can compare themselves with any other group of users.

-Simples users, or users in the role of researchers,

 ## How this is ment to work?
 We provide a series of theoretical constructs in order to think our UX research proposal: